ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

   Network --Editor--> NetworkResources[IS Network Service Types];
 ```

-The Transit Gateway service is administered by the Network team.
-Same with the DNS services.
+The {{site.data.keyword.tg_short}} service is administered by the Network team.
+Same with the {{site.data.keyword.dns_short}}.
 The Shared team requires Manager access to DNS to write records.

 ``` mermaid
 graph TD;